Value Bet

 How to size value bets

 Good sizing invites calls from worse hands without folding them off.
-Size relative to the pot - not in isolation.
+Size relative to the pot, not in isolation.
 Avoid extremes: don’t bet so large you scare off marginal callers, and don’t bet so small you leave value behind.
-Vary sizes to stay unpredictable.
-Use a bell-curve approach: sometimes slightly larger, sometimes slightly smaller than your usual price, centered on what opponents will pay.
+Vary your sizing to stay hard to read.
+Sometimes slightly larger, sometimes slightly smaller than your usual price, centered on what opponents will pay.

 Example: If an opponent often calls medium-priced bets but folds to very large bets, choose a middle-sized bet that matches their comfort zone.
 Occasionally deviate to disguise strength.